eddyson-de/tapestry-react/README.md

 ```

 That's it, now you can import modules written in (C)JSX.
-Just give them the '.(c)jsx' extension and they will be compiled to JavaScript automatically.
+Just give them the `.(c)jsx` extension and they will be compiled to JavaScript automatically.